MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementTermAndConditionAcceptanceStatuses.md

   - `[UnsupportedGroupPolicyExtensionId <String>]`: key: id of unsupportedGroupPolicyExtension
   - `[UserPfxCertificateId <String>]`: key: id of userPFXCertificate

-TERMSANDCONDITIONS `<IMicrosoftGraphTermsAndConditions>`: A termsAndConditions entity represents the metadata and contents of a given Terms and Conditions (T&C) policy.
-T&C policies' contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
+TERMSANDCONDITIONS <IMicrosoftGraphTermsAndConditions>: A termsAndConditions entity represents the metadata and contents of a given Terms and Conditions (T&C) policy.
+T&C policies’ contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
 They enable administrators to communicate the provisions to which a user must agree in order to have devices enrolled into Intune.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[AcceptanceStatement <String>]`: Administrator-supplied explanation of the terms and conditions, typically describing what it means to accept the terms and conditions set out in the T&C policy.
 This is shown to the user on prompts to accept the T&C policy.